slivertv/thetatv-developers/README.md

 ## Embed Theta.tv into your Applications

-Add Theta.tv esports content to increase view times and engagement with your own audience.
+Add Theta.tv esports content to your own apps to increase engagement and view times.
 You can also seamlessly integrate your user login system by using our oAuth 2.0 API’s

 ### Documentation & SDK
 * Android: [https://github.com/slivertv/thetatv-android-embed-lib](https://github.com/slivertv/thetatv-android-embed-lib)